astrofrog/autowheel/README.rst

 than the required one will be used - in the above example, version 0.1.1 would be built with the same Python versions as 0.1, and 0.3 would be built with the same versions as 0.2.

+You can list multiple packages inside a single ``autowheel.yml`` file.

 The way autowheel works is that it will look at all the releases of the package on PyPI that are more recent than the oldest version mentioned in the